cc-archive/vocabulary-legacy/src/patterns/Header/Header.md

 using any color from the set provided by CC Vocabulary.

 Also you may use one of the two shades, namely `dark` and `darker`, to accentuate the color.
-Note that `light` is present and works, just looks terrible and it is not recommended unless you heavily customise the component.
+Note that while `lighter` and `light` are present and work, they just look terrible and their use is not recommended unless you heavily customise the component.

 Feel free to choose any color and shade of your choice, except maybe orange.
 Let's leave orange for the [main site](https://creativecommons.org), shall we?